 "Often new entrepreneurs wait too long to put their product out in the market.
 With limited resources at hand, its crucial that you get an MVP out ASAP and start getting traction.
 Take the user's feedback to iterate and improve your products."

 "Not launching fast enough is a mistake you simply can't afford to make.
 If you want to get an edge over others, launch now!"

 19. Sujan Patel.

 Sujan is a growth marketer and co-founder of the content marketing agency, Web Profits.
-He also runs MailShake, Narrow.io and jumps out of airplanes in his free time—but seriously, Sujan has some impressive marketing skills and he (unknowingly) taught me much of what I've learned about how to drive traffic to my website.
+He also runs Mailshake, Narrow and jumps out of airplanes in his free time—but seriously, Sujan has some impressive marketing skills and he (unknowingly) taught me much of what I've learned about going from learning how to make a website to picking up how to drive traffic to my blog.
 Here's his best business advice for first-time entrepreneurs who want to start a business today:

 "The most painful mistake I see inexperienced entrepreneurs make is copying or doing the same things that successful entrepreneurs have done, expecting similar results.
 What first-time entrepreneurs don't realize is that the world is not a vacuum and there's more going on behind the scenes than it appears.
 There's much more effort that has gone into creating the success they see on the surface, and there's no guarantee that a particular tactic or strategy will be successful for everyone."

 "My advice to first time entrepreneurs is to not get caught up in the glamour and don't take things for face value.
 Rather, use these successes they read about as inspiration for what you can do too.
 I almost always recommend they set more realistic goals and forget about 'going viral' or trying to be like someone else."